Tradesman Pricing Mistakes That Cost Thousands (UK Guide)

 • Price from memory

-• Copy what others charge
+• Copy competitors

-• Round numbers up or down
+• Round numbers

 • Guess under pressure

-That works when things go perfectly.
+That works when everything goes perfectly.

 But jobs rarely do.